Novgor0d/CDE2310_G11/Software/README.md

    - /map ([nav_msgs/msg/OccupancyGrid]): The map of the environment for exploration and frontier detection.

 ## Testing and Validation
-The system has been tested both in simulated environments (Gazebo) and with real-world harware.
-The modular nature of the sytem ensures that individual components can be tested in isolation for reliability.
+The system has been tested both in simulated environments (Gazebo) and with real-world hardware.
+The modular nature of the system ensures that individual components can be tested in isolation for reliability.

 The folder **Test** contains verification scripts for hardware-level functionality of the thermal detection and flare deployment system used in the project.